torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 cgroup that the forking process belongs to at the time of the operation.
-After exit, a process stays associated with the cgroup that it belonged to at the time of exit until it's reaped; however, a zombie process does not appear in "cgroup.procs" and thus can't be moved to another cgroup.
+After exit, a process stays associated with the cgroup that it belonged to at the time of exit until it's reaped; however, a zombie process does yest appear in "cgroup.procs" and thus can't be moved to ayesther cgroup.

 A cgroup which doesn't have any children or live processes can be destroyed by removing the directory.
 Note that a cgroup which doesn't